Different types of alcohol can cause allergic reactions in some people.

 Do you get allergy type symptoms only when you drink beer, then you could be allergic to yeast.
 Symptoms can be sneezing, itchy throat, itchy eyes, stuffy nose to even throwing up.
 You could be allergic to the yeast in beer.
 Though if you don’t have these symptoms with bread then you could possibly be allergic to the hops, malt, wheat or barley in beer depending on what ingredients the certain beer was made from.
 If you find yourself having these allergic symptoms with a certain beer, you can try a different brand of beer.
 Beers can also change their ingredients at times without your knowing it, so if for years you drank one beer and then you get these symptoms, try changing to a different beer.

 Vodka can have different ingredients as well.
 Vodka can be made with molasses, rye, wheat, potatoes, grain, soybeans or grapes.
-If you were allergic to any of those ingredients that would then show up as an allergy when you drank vodka.
+If you are allergic to any of those ingredients, then that would show up as an allergy when you drank vodka.

 Newer drinks on the market such as Smirnoff Ice and Mike’s Hard Lemonade are all made with malt in the United States and with vodka in other parts of the world.